codinggilm/Budget-App/README.md

 To view the app, click https://codinggilm.github.io/Budget-App/ or copy https://codinggilm.github.io/Budget-App/ to your browser and load it.

 ## Technologies Used
-This app was built using pre-ES15 JavaScript syntax (on purpose).
-It is using an MCV architecture and Immediately Invoked Functions.
+This app was built using ES5 JavaScript syntax (on purpose).
+The application uses Immediately Invoked Functions Expressions and has an architecture based on Modules built manually.

 * HTML
 * CSS